dereksonderegger/444/docs/37_WebAPIs.md

 ## Introduction

+As usual, I have a YouTube [Video Lecture](https://youtu.be/BlWk25GI3HY) for the chapter.

 With a standard database connection, there is quite a lot we can do.
 For example we could insert incorrect rows into tables, or even [delete whole tables](https://xkcd.com/327/).
 Many organizations that deliver data to clients require a way to minimize the types of data base actions that are allowed.
 For example, consider Twitter.
 Twitter clients need to connect to the Twitter database, sign in, and download the latest tweets from whomever they follow and accept a database input that adds a tweet from the signed in user.
 However, the client must not be able to update or insert tweets from somebody else, and to prevent Denial-Of-Service attacks, there should be some limit to the number of rows of information that we ask for.
 Furthermore, the client shouldn't have to remember the details of how the data is stored and changes to the database configuration should be completely invisible to clients.

 Application Program Interfaces (APIs) are the specification for how two programs will interface.
 An API that is well thought out and documented is wonderful to use.
 In a data query situation, the API will define how we submit a query and the manner in which the result will be returned.